 Knowing what God says about heaven helps me determine my focus while on earth.
 Though my understanding is still growing on how to do this seeking, the verses above tell me this about where to direct my vision now.
-My vision should
+My vision should:

-- Not be on death or my problems here on earth.
+- Not focus on death or my problems here on earth.
 This doesn’t mean I disregard my mortality or simply forget about the challenges I face this side of heaven.
 It just means that my focus doesn’t rest on these temporary things.
 In other words, I am not to dwell on them and think that they have any victory over me.

 - Focus on righteousness.
 Righteousness involves integrity, morality, and virtue.
 Seeking it involves knowing what pleases God and purposing to do those things.
 Of course, this means I must know what pleases God, and this knowledge comes through reading his word, talking to him daily, and letting the Holy Spirit direct me.